Prototype definition guide

 monitoring: passive

-Components might have an optional requires property that describes dependencies between the components, i.e. which components need another components or services to be installed simultaneously.
+Components might have an optional requires property that describes dependencies between the components, i.e. which components need other components or services to be installed simultaneously.

 Each component might require one or more components in the same service or in another service of this cluster.
-Also a component may need one or more services.
-If your component requires another component that is absent from a host component map, you cannot add your component to a host component map as well.
-In some cases all required components should be installed simultaneously.
-Dependencies defined at the component level affect the validation of the host component map.
+Also, a component may need one or more services.
+If a component requires another component that is absent from a host-component map, you cannot add this component to a host-component map as well.
+In some cases, all required components should be installed simultaneously.
+Dependencies defined at the component level affect the validation of the host-component map.

 The example below considers the Hive service with three components: HiveServer, Metastore, and TezUI.
 The HiveServer component needs the HDFS service, while the information about the HDFS service components is not required.
 The TezUI component needs the TimeLineServer component of the YARN service.